riganelli/AndroidResourceLeaks/README.md

 ## Publication

-O. Riganelli, D. Micucci, and L. Mariani, "From Source Code to Test Cases: A Comprehensive Benchmark for Resource Leak Detection in Android Apps", In Software: Practice and Experience (To Appear).
+Riganelli O, Micucci D, Mariani L. From source code to test cases: A comprehensive benchmark for resource leak detection in Android apps.
+In Software: Practice and Experience 2018;1–9. https://doi.org/10.1002/spe.2672 (To Appear)

 ## Requirements
 1. If not already present, install: